-- Freedom of establishment and freedom to provide cross-border services have been enabled to providers of postal services from the European Economic Area. - 287.
-Monopoly on the provision of reserved postal services has been terminated. - 288.
-There are no limitations in terms of legal forms for the provision of postal services. - 289.
-Cross-border provision of postal services in terms of parcel delivery has been simplified.
+- 287. Freedom of establishment and freedom to provide cross-border services have been enabled to providers of postal services from the European Economic Area. - 288.
+The monopoly on the provision of reserved postal services has been terminated. - 289.
+There are no legal form limitations for the provision of postal services. - 290.
+The cross-border provision of postal services in terms of parcel delivery has been simplified.